 What settings to use on a DSLR for Shooting Video

-If you’re using a DSLR camera already for product or blog photos, you may be neglecting its video capabilities.
+If you’re using a DSLR camera for photos, you may be neglecting its video capabilities.
 Learn how to put your DSLR to better use and create video content for your brand!

 Below is a video from DSLR expert Ray Ortega that will help you sort out your DSLR settings and get your camera ready to shoot great video.